DroppedLink/feedback/README.md

 - Identifies page-specific issues
 - Tracks console errors that users may not notice
 - Provides context for better support

+### Navigation Menu Link

+You can add a feedback modal trigger to any WordPress navigation menu, making it easy for visitors to submit feedback from your site's navigation.

+**To Enable:**
+1. Go to **User Feedback > Settings**
+2. Scroll to **Quick Feedback Collector** section
+3. Ensure **Enable Navigation Menu Link** is checked
+4. Save settings

+**To Add to a Menu:**
+1. Go to **Appearance > Menus**
+2. Scroll to **"Custom Links"** in the left sidebar
+3. URL: Enter `#user-feedback-modal`
+4. Link Text: Enter `Feedback` (or any text you prefer)
+5. Click **"Add to Menu"**
+6. Save your menu

+**How It Works:**
+- The menu link appears in your site navigation wherever you place it
+- Clicking the link opens the same feedback modal as the Quick Collector
+- All features work identically (attachments, technical data, etc.)
+- Only logged-in users can submit feedback
+- The link can be styled with custom CSS using class `.user-feedback-menu-trigger`

+**Use Cases:**
+- Make feedback more visible to site visitors
+- Add to header, footer, or sidebar menus
+- Create dedicated "Help" or "Support" menu sections
+- Complement the admin bar button for better accessibility

+For detailed instructions, see [MENU_LINK_GUIDE.md](MENU_LINK_GUIDE.md)

 ### Screenshot Attachments